Wiki Editing - Setting Up the Environment¶

 Build the Wiki¶

-python update.py python update.py --site copter (to build just the copter wiki) python update.py --site plane (to build just the plane wiki) python update.py --site rover (to build just the rover wiki) python update.py --site dev (to build just the developer wiki)
+python update.py python update.py --site copter (to build just the copter wiki) python update.py --site plane (to build just the plane wiki) python update.py --site rover (to build just the rover wiki) python update.py --site dev (to build just this developer wiki)

 The update.py script will copy the common files into each wiki subdirectory and then build each wiki.

 The script will show the build output of each of the wikis.
 This should be inspected for warnings and errors.
 The script does some file copying at the end, which will fail and can be ignored (this is used when publishing the docs)

 With your favourite web browser, open the locally built wiki which should be near where the ardupilot_wiki repo was cloned to

 - For Copter look for